Hamiltonian neural networks for solving equations of motion: Conclusion

-There are several advantages in using NN solvers instead of traditional numerical integrators for solving DEs.
+There are several advantages in using NN solvers instead of traditional {symplectic} numerical integrators for solving DEs.
 The solutions obtained by a NN are continuous, smooth, and in an analytical form.
 Due to many outputs with shareable weights, the Hamiltonian NN discovers solutions that satisfy the Hamilton equations simultaneously and consistently.
 Subsequently, the NN solver conserves the correct Hamiltonian in contrary to symplectic integrators that conserve a slightly perturbed Hamiltonian.
-We outlined that the solutions obtained by the NN conserve the energy locally along with all the time points, and out-performs the symplectic Euler integrator that predicts an energy with a fluctuating error term.
-In problems where energy conservation is crucial, the Hamiltonian NN will show better performance than symplectic integrators.
-The Hamiltonian formulation provides a solid framework for theoretical extension in many areas of physics such perturbation approaches and theory of chaos, as well as statistical and quantum mechanics.
-Hence, the proposed Hamiltonian NN provides fertile ground on which modern research problems can potentially be handled.
+We outlined that the solutions obtained by the NN conserve the energy locally along with all the time points, and out-performs the symplectic Euler integrator that predicts an energy with a fluctuating error term. \resub{In addition to the first order Euler method, there are higher order symplectic integrators that accumulate less error than semi-implicit Euler but with a larger computational cost.
+Such a comparison between the proposed NN solver and higher order integrators is not presented in this study.} In problems where energy conservation is crucial, the Hamiltonian NN will show better performance than symplectic integrators.
+Moreover, NN solvers can potentially possess advantages over state of the art integrators such as the \texttt{odeint} from the \texttt{scipy} Python package.
+As pointed out by \cite{lagaris1998}, the calculations for a NN can be efficiently implemented on parallel architectures leading to significant speed-up.
+This is possible because NN solvers evaluate the time points independently.
+In the years since that original work of \cite{lagaris1998} appeared, hardware innovations such as GPUs have made the parallelization of NN even more accessible.
+On the contrary, time-parallel algorithms for traditional numerical integrators are challenging to develop and implement since the computation at a time point requires solutions at prior time points.
+Additionally, as the number of the differential equations in a system increases the problem of the `curse of dimensionality' is observed making the numerical integrators inefficient due to the rapidly increase of the computational cost.
+On the other hand, it has been shown by \cite{pnas2018, spiliopoulos2018} that the problem of the `curse of dimensionality' does not occur in neural network differential equations solvers.
+Subsequently, in high-dimensional problems such as many body problems, we expect the Hamiltonian NNs to out-perform regular symplectic integrators.
+Considering that Hamiltonian formulation provides a solid framework for theoretical extension in many areas of physics such perturbation approaches and theory of chaos, as well as statistical and quantum mechanics, the proposed Hamiltonian NN provides fertile ground on which modern research problems can potentially be handled.